xeno3917/SyncSFTP-Live/README.md

 This process is destructive on the SFTP, and moves local files to your .trash folder.

-### Questions
+### Support
-If you have any questions or requests, please open a GitHub issue in this repository!
+I am no longer supporting this plugin.

 ### License
 This project is under the [MIT](https://en.wikipedia.org/wiki/MIT_License) license.